 Geography is compulsory for all students at Key Stage 3.
 KS3 students have 2 lessons of Geography a week, which shows its importance in a curriculum in which 17% of lessons are dedicated to Humanities subjects.
 During Key Stage 3 students develop a range of Geographical skills, as well as studying human and physical geography topics, and the interactions between them.
 Some students will also have the opportunity to undertake a geographical skills residential.

-Students in Year 8 will be able to develop their skills further through the study of topics including Weather and Climate, Volcanoes, Globalisation, Crime, Ecosystems, and further offsite fieldwork opportunities.
+Students in Year 8 will be able to develop their skills further through the study of topics including Weather and Climate, Climate Change, Risky World, Impossible Challenges, Flooding, and further offsite fieldwork opportunities.
 This will form a strong foundation for those who wish to continue the subject into Key Stage Four.

 - Botanical Gardens